There are many different menstrual conditions that require the care of a physician, including:

-A much more severe form of the PMS symptoms.
-Premenstrual dysphoric disorder affects approximately 3-8 percent of women of reproductive age and is considered a severe and chronic medical condition that requires attention and treatment.
+This is a much more severe form of the PMS symptoms.
+Premenstrual dysphoric disorder affects approximately three to eight percent of women of reproductive age and is considered a severe and chronic medical condition that requires attention and treatment.

 This menstrual condition is characterized by severe and frequent menstrual cramps and pain associated with menstruation.
 It is important to rule out other causes of dysmenorrheal, such as endometriosis or pelvic inflammatory disease.

-The most common type of abnormal uterine bleeding characterized by heavy and prolonged menstrual bleeding.
+This is the most common type of abnormal uterine bleeding, characterized by heavy and prolonged menstrual bleeding.
 In some cases, bleeding may be so severe and relentless that daily activities become interrupted.

 Treatment for these conditions and others will be determined after a complete evaluation, medical history and testing if necessary.